MattCzyr/Souls/README.md

 # Souls

-Souls is a hardcore revision to post-death inventory storage.
+Souls is a hardcore post-death inventory storage mod.
 After you die, an angry Soul that holds your inventory will spawn.

 [Downloads and more information on Curse](https://minecraft.curseforge.com/projects/souls)